Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Several sectoral regulators have regulatory powers in certain areas, which take precedence over the jurisdiction of ComCo (eg, in telecommunications and energy).
-A separate authority has the power to assess abuses of pricing of dominant undertakings pursuant to the Federal Price Supervision Act.
+Several sectoral regulators have regulatory powers in certain areas, which take precedence over the jurisdiction of ComCo (eg, in the telecoms and energy sector).
+A separate authority (the Price Supervisor) has the power to assess abuses of pricing of dominant undertakings pursuant to the Federal Price Supervision Act.
 However, ComCo's powers to assess restraints of competition under the Cartel Act take precedence over procedures under the Federal Price Supervision Act.

 Does the legislation apply to both formal agreements and informal practices?

 Yes, the rules on cartels apply to both formal agreements and informal practices.
 In line with this, the Cartel Act defines ‘agreements affecting competition’ as “binding or non-binding agreements and concerted practices between undertakings" (Article 4(1)).

 Does the legislation apply to individuals, companies or both?